Peter Fournier and Catherine Fournier

-Please note: Within the alphabetical catagories, links are arranged alphabetically, not by order of preference or size.
+Please note: Within the alphabetical categories, links are arranged alphabetically, not by order of preference or size.

 Kid's Corner at JPL Labs: Lots of information, written at a kid's level, not written down to kids.

 Views of the Solar System.
-An educational tour of the Solar System, with 220 pages of information about planets, asteriods, moons, meteors and everything in between.
+An educational tour of the Solar System, with hundreds of pages of information about planets, asteroids, moons, meteors and everything in between.

-National Geographic.
-The classic science and natural history magazine now has a website for kids.
+The classic science and natural history magazine has a website for kids.

-Ranger Rick.
-Well known children's publication by the National Wildlife Fund, it may be a bit too 'eco-political' for some tastes.
+Well known children's publication by the National Wildlife Federation, it may be a bit too 'eco-political' for some tastes.

-Mrs. Claus's Kitchen.
 A cute site with good recipes for aspiring cooks.
-Comes complete with kitchen rules (check with a grown-up, always wash your hands...)
 The rest of the site is inventive and appealing.

 For those who are interested in the world of robots, the existing technology and what is possible in the future: